 BIOLOGICAL ASPECTS OF AGING

 The aging process is one that we all must experience whether it is our own life or that of a loved one.
-Biological Aspects of Aging provides a comprehensive overview of the common and uncommon physical and psychosocial changes associated with aging.
+This course is a comprehensive overview of the common and uncommon physical and psychosocial changes associated with aging.
 Factors that are believed to cause or influence the aging process, various theories of aging, common physiological changes, age-related pathologies, long-term care, death, dying, and grieving are also explored.

 After completing this course, you should be able to:

 CO1 Utilize common terms associated with elderly people in the correct context.

 CO2 Analyze the growing and changing elderly population.